 I was the officer in charge of operations, the OIC, that night so it wasn’t as if I’d be responding to calls, meaning I thought the danger level for her would be extremely low.
-And I was right, the evening shift was fairly quiet with a few of the typical pushing and shoving drunks, a couple of thefts, a drunk driver or two, a peeping Tom, a disorderly customer at a convenience store, etc. Nothing major.
+And I was right, the first part of the evening shift was fairly quiet with a few of the typical pushing and shoving drunks, a couple of thefts, a drunk driver or two, a peeping Tom, a disorderly customer at a convenience store, etc. Nothing major.

 I took Denene on a tour of parts of the city she’d never seen, and to a few she had but only during the daytime.
 Believe me, some typically normal neighborhoods totally transform once the sun is down and all the “creepies” come out to play.
-It’s the time when neon lights replace sunshine, and when alleyways come alive with feral animals and people who pay for quickie sex behind dented dumpsters overflowing with restaurant waste and wet, slimy butcher shop cardboard and paper.
+It’s the time when neon lights replace sunshine, and when alleyways come alive with feral animals, and people who pay for quickie sex behind dented dumpsters overflowing with restaurant waste and wet, slimy butcher shop cardboard and paper.

-So after seeing enough of the rot of the city, I drove to areas where officers were on the scenes of various calls/complaints, making sure all was well.
+So after showing Denene enough of the rot of the city, I drove to areas where officers were on the scenes of various calls/complaints, making sure all was well.
 Then the radio crackled with an “officer needs assistance” call.
 She’d stopped a car for drunk driving and the driver refused to get out of his vehicle.
 She’d struggled with him a bit, through the car window, but had no luck.
 In fact, he’d spit at her and attempted to bite her.
 He’d struck her arms with his fist and tried to punch her face.

-I told the female officer who’d initially stopped the car to place my handcuffs in the box outside my office door when she’d cleared from processing the man.
+I told the female officer who’d initially stopped the car to place my handcuffs in the mailbox outside my office door when she’d cleared from processing the man.
 I then turned and walked back to my car where I nonchalantly asked Denene if she’d like to grab a cup of coffee.
-Only a minute or two had passed since I first stepped out of my unmarked Caprice.
+Only a minute or two had passed since I first stepped out of my unmarked car.

 She said, “How can you be so calm after such a violent event?
 And how in the world did you get that big man to fit through that window and all so quickly?”